Nedara-Project/nedarajs/README.md

 A lightweight, easy-to-use JavaScript framework for web development that brings you back to the essentials.

+You can find an example application here: [NedaraJS Demo](https://github.com/Nedara-Project/nedarajs-demo)

 ## Table of Contents

 1. [Overview](#overview)